terrierteam/jtreceval/README.md

 A wrapper around binaries for trec_eval on various platforms.

 Currently, we have the binaries for the following operating systems:
- * Linux 32bit and 64bit
+ * Linux Intel, 32bit and 64bit
- * Mac OS X 64bit
+ * Mac Intel, OS X 64bit

 ## Compiling